nvp85/fit_app/README.md

 psycopg2-binary  2.9.5

 ## Launch
-The project requires running postgres on the port 5432.
+The project requires running Postgres on port 5432.
-To launch it locally implement following steps:
+To launch it locally implement the following steps:
 - Clone the repository
 ```
 $ git clone https://github.com/nvp85/fit_app.git